sniperliu/blog.lambdaliu.com/resources/templates/md/posts/2016-03-27-clojure-bencoding.md

 As first step,  I implemented the Bencoding which torrent file is encoded.

-I did some research, read some implementation in Haskell and found one Bencoding implementation in Clojure, but it's in raw style and could not handle some invalid condition, like "i-0e" etc.
+I did some research, read some implementation in Haskell and found one Bencoding implementation in Clojure, but it's in raw style and could not handle some invalid conditions, like "i-0e" etc.

 So I wonder why could not I implement one like what Haskeller did with Parsec.